Photographing historic buildings - notes for surveyors

 Flash

-Most of the recommended cameras have an integral flash unit.
+Most cameras have an integral flash unit.
 This will be adequate for recording details up to 3m away.
 They are not adequate for photographing large interiors - see above and the need for a tripod.
 A hot shoe mounted flash unit or a slave flash unit will allow for the flash to be redirected to create diffused light and minimise harsh shadows which can obscure details.

 Exposure

 Photographs are only of value if correctly exposed so that the detail can be seen and the subject evaluated.
 For record purposes the best type of weather is a bright day where a high canopy of light cloud forms a uniform non-directional light.
-Unfortunately we are not always able to choose the survey weather and difficult conditions need to be understood and compensated for.
+Unfortunately, we are not always able to choose the survey weather and difficult conditions need to be understood and compensated for.
 When there is direct sunlight there will always be at least one elevation where the sun will be shining directly at the camera lens, and the elevation you are trying to record will be in shadow.
+If sunlight shines directly into the lens it will cause ‘flare’.
+To prevent this, shade the lens with your hand or a lens hood.
+In these instances, if you use the auto exposure setting, it is likely to result in the shaded elevation being substantially underexposed and little or no detail will be recorded.
+There are two ways to overcome this:

-• walk close to the shaded elevation and take a manual exposure reading or lock the exposure value taken
+• walk close to the shaded elevation and take a manual exposure reading or

-Check the camera’s manual to see how your camera can be used in this way.
+Check/read the camera’s manual to see how your camera can be used in this way.

 Deliberately overriding the cameras automatic exposure setting can be useful in other situations.
 On ‘Auto’ mode the camera takes several exposure readings from parts of the whole scene and then uses an average exposure.
 This will be suitable for most scenes with average highlights and shadows.
 As we have seen earlier this can lead to underexposure when shooting towards the sun.